hsj71/GfG-PoDSol/README.md

-# 30-12-25
+# 31-12-25
 ---
-## Add Number Linked Lists
+## Palindrome Linked List
-Difficulty: MediumAccuracy: 34.52%Submissions: 371K+Points: 4Average Time: 30m
+Difficulty: MediumAccuracy: 41.48%Submissions: 382K+Points: 4Average Time: 20m
 <pre>

-You are given the head of two singly linked lists head1 and head2 representing two non-negative integers.
-You have to return the head of the linked list representing the sum of these two numbers.
+You are given the head of a singly linked list of positive integers.
+You have to check if the given linked list is palindrome or not.

-Note: There can be leading zeros in the input lists, but there should not be any leading zeros in the output list.

 Examples:

 Input:

+Output: true
-Output:  1 -> 1 -> 2 -> 2
+Explanation: The given linked list is 1 -> 2 -> 1 -> 1 -> 2 -> 1, which is a palindrome.
-Explanation: Given numbers are 123 and 999.
-There sum is 1122.

 Input:

-Output: 7 -> 0
+Output: false
-Explanation: Given numbers are 63 and 7.
-There sum is 70.
+Explanation: The given linked list is 10 -> 20 -> 30 -> 40 -> 50, which is not a palindrome.
 Constraints:
-1 ≤ Number of nodes in head1, head2 ≤ 105
+1 ≤ number of nodes ≤ 105
-0 ≤ node->data ≤ 9
+0 ≤ node->data ≤ 103

 </pre>